kammas/aws-playground/Notes on AC SAP/Notes.md

 1. ETL Jobs
 1. Triggers

-Glue Pricing is per DPU (Data Processing Unit - 4VCPU and 16GB RAM) Glue Jobs:
+Glue Pricing is per DPU (Data Processing Unit - 4VCPU and 16GB RAM)<p>
+Glue Jobs:
 1. Apache Spark Jobs
 1. Streaming ETL Jobs (Spark Streaming)
 1. Python Shell

 DataPipelines is what was used before Glue and is not Serverless.
-Requires instances to run but is similar
+Requires instances to run but is similar<p>
 ##  Device Farm (4:19)